mlrun/mlrun/docs/serving/serving-graph.md

 ### Simple model serving router

-in order to deploy a serving function you need to import or create the serving function, add models to it and deploy, you can read more about [advanced routing]() options.
+in order to deploy a serving function you need to import or create the serving function, add models to it and deploy.

 ```python
     import mlrun